FEDERAL ACQUISITION REGULATION (FAR)

 We offer FAR and DFARS compliance consulting and training services to help government contractors meet and adhere to all necessary FAR Regulations.

-FAR compliance is mandated for all contracts funded by the U.S. Government, and are subject to the Federal Acquisition Regulations (FAR).
+FAR and DFARS compliance is mandated for all contracts funded by the U.S. Government, and are subject to the Federal Acquisition Regulations (FAR).
 Using compliance risk assessments and a thorough review of your government contracts, our dedicated team of experts can help you avoid lost opportunities and revenues resulting from failure to adhere to proper FAR provisions.

 FAR compliance covers everything from how the government procures goods and services, to DCAA audits and how the transactions are recorded.
 We will help you navigate the entire process of working with the federal government, while making sure you manage your contracts both professionally and in compliance with all necessary FAR regulations.